puppetlabs/puppet-docs/source/puppet/4.9/hiera_use_function.md

 found, Puppet will pass the requested key to the lambda and use its result as the default value.

-#### Merge Behaviors
+## Merge Behaviors

-Puppet lookup uses a hierarchy of data sources, and a given key might have values in multiple sources.
-By default, Puppet returns the first value it finds, but it can also continue searching and merge all the values together.
+Hiera uses a hierarchy of data sources, and a given key might have values in multiple sources.
+By default, Hiera returns the first value it finds, but it can also continue searching and merge all the values together.

 > **Note:** Data sources can use the special `lookup_options` metadata key to